-At the reporting date, if interest rates had been 25 (2023: 25) basis points lower/higher, with all other variables held constant, the Group's profit net of tax would have been RM276,000 (2023: RM64,000) higher/lower, arising mainly as a result of lower/higher interest expense on floating rate loans and borrowings, offset by lower/higher interest income from bank balances and deposits with financial institutions.
+At the reporting date, if interest rates had been 25 (2024: 25) basis points lower/higher, with all other variables held constant, the Group's profit net of tax would have been RM188,000 lower (2024: RM276,000 higher), arising mainly as a result of lower/higher interest expense on floating rate loans and borrowings, offset by lower/higher interest income from bank balances, time deposits and short term funds.

-At the reporting date, if interest rates had been 25 (2023: 25) basis points lower/higher, with all other variables held constant, the Company's profit net of tax would have been RM580,000 (2023: RM609,000) lower/higher, arising mainly as a result of lower/higher interest income from bank balances, deposits with financial institutions and amount owing by subsidiaries, offset by lower/higher interest expenses on floating rate loans and borrowings.
+At the reporting date, if interest rates had been 25 (2024: 25) basis points lower/higher, with all other variables held constant, the Company's profit net of tax would have been RM1,445,000 (2024: RM580,000) lower/higher, arising mainly as a result of lower/higher interest income from bank balances, time deposits and short term funds, and amount owing by subsidiaries, offset by lower/higher interest expenses on floating rate loans and borrowings.